 A luxurious new bathroom is not as out of reach financially as you may think; especially if you can realistically look at the various components and what they actually cost.
-In part four of this seven-part series, Bathroom Renovations – How Much Do They Cost, we will be looking specifically at bathtub choices and costs.
+In part four of this eight-part series, Bathroom Renovations – How Much Do They Cost, we will be looking specifically at bathtub choices and costs.
 In the previous posts, we have talked about flooring and shower choices and in the coming posts we will look at lighting choices, cabinetry, toilets, and wall coverings.
 If you need assistance and advice with your bathroom renovation, contact Graham’s & Son today.
 We can provide you with a free, in-home consultation.
 Let us put our expertise to work for you!

 “Just bought a home that needed a new kitchen.
 The installers where amazing and the Price, Quality & Workmanship the BEST!.“